-SECTION 4 RESIDENTIAL MANDATORY MEASURES
+SECTION 5 NONRESIDENTIAL MANDATORY MEASURES

-4.106.4 Electric vehicle (EV) charging for new construction.
-New construction shall comply with Sections 4.106.4.1, 4.106.4.2, or 4.106.4.3 to facilitate future installation and use of EV chargers.
-Electric vehicle supply equipment (EVSE) shall be installed in accordance with the California Electrical Code, Article 625.
+5.106.5.3 Electric vehicle (EV) charging.
+[N] New construction shall comply with Section 5.106.5.3.1 or Section 5.106.5.3.2 to facilitate future installation and use of EV chargers. of electric vehicle supply equipment (EVSE).
+When EVSE(s) is/are installed, it shall be in accordance with the California Building Code, the California Electrical Code and as follows: